blogfoster/join-the-engineering-team/front-end-engineer.md

 ---
-title: Front-end Developer
+title: Front-end Engineer
-status: not open at the moment
+status: open
 position: full-time
 location: Berlin, Germany
 ---

-# Front-end Developer (m/f)
+# Front-end Engineer (m/f)

 Build the platform that empowers thousands of bloggers.

 ## The position

-We are looking for a smart, self-motivated front-end developer to strengthen our team.
+We are looking for a smart, self-motivated front-end engineer to strengthen our team.
 You’ll be working on the heart of our platform, the user application, creating a great user experience.

 Combining design and implementation is your mindset; only together you can build the best solutions for our users.
 Your focus lies on the front-end development, but you are curious about all developments in the team.
 Furthermore, you’ll make technical decisions and enable the further growth of the company with your expertise and solutions.